|WHEN ARE INBOARD AILERONS NORMALLY USED? LOW-SPEED FLIGHT ONLY. HIGH-SPEED FLIGHT ONLY LOW-SPEED AND HIGH-SPEEDFLIGHT.

 Under what conditions may an air carrier pilot continue an instrument approach to the

 DH, after receiving a weather report indicating that less than minimum published landing conditions exist at the airport?
 If the instrument approach is conducted in a radar environment.
 When the weather report is received as the pilot passes the FAF.
 When the weather report is received after the pilot has begun the final approach segment of the instrument approach.

 Below what altitude, except when in cruise flight, are non-safety related cockpit activities by flight crewmembers prohibited?
 10,000 feet.
 14,500 feet.
 FL 180.

 What report should the pilot make at a clearance limit?
-Time and altitudel flight level arriving or leaving.
+Time and altitude/flight level arriving di leaving.
 Time, altitude/flight level, and expected holding speed.
-Time, altitude/ flight level, expected holding speed, and inbound leg length.
+Time, altitude /flight level, expected holding speed, and inbound leg length.